-As more and more people look to alternatives to address missing teeth, dental implants, All-on-4s, and Snap-on dentures also referred to as Overdentures, are getting a lot of attention and interest.
-We receive more requests for information about these procedures than any other inquiry.
+More and more people look to alternatives to address missing teeth; dental implants, all-on-4s, and snap-on dentures, also referred to as overdentures, are getting much attention and interest.
+As a result, we receive more requests for information about these procedures than any other inquiry.

-On our website there is a lot of information about dental implants and All-on-4s, but what are Snap-on dentures, and what are their advantages and disadvantages.
-Am I a candidate for this procedure?
+There is a lot of information on our website about dental implants and all-on-4s, but what are snap-on dentures, and their advantages and disadvantages.

 What are Snap-On Dentures (Overdentures)?

-Snap-on dentures can be full or partial, and in either case the denture appliance is mounted on implants inserted into the jawbone.
-Typically, there are less implants used than with an All-on-4 procedure.
-The row of teeth in the form of dentures “snaps” onto the rods.
-As such the appliance is more stable than traditional dentures.
+Snap-on dentures can be full or partial, and in either case, the denture appliance is mounted on implants inserted into the jawbone.
+Typically, there are fewer implants used than with an all-on-4 procedure.
+In addition, the row of teeth in the form of dentures “snaps” onto the rods.
+As such, the appliance is more stable than traditional dentures.

-Traditional dentures are certainly cheaper, and they can be produced more quickly than Snap-on dentures, but they do not last as long and require more maintenance costs.
-They are also less stable than Snap-on dentures.
-But the Snap-on dentures, while being more costly (and take more time to complete), are more comfortable, stable, and durable.
+Traditional dentures are cheaper and can be produced more quickly than snap-on dentures, but they do not last as long and require more maintenance.
+They are also less stable than snap-on dentures.
+But the snap-on dentures, while being more costly (and take more time to complete), are more comfortable, stable, and durable.
 Snap-on dentures typically last five years or more.

-It’s important to note that with either traditional dentures or with Snap-on dentures, the false teeth must be removed each night for cleaning.
-This is not the case for All-on-4s, which are considered a permanent solution (although they do wear out over a longer period of time), but All-on-4s are a considerably more expensive solution.
+It’s important to note that with either traditional dentures or with snap-on dentures, the false teeth must be removed each night for cleaning.
+This is not the case for all-on-4s, which are considered a permanent solution (although they do wear out over a longer time), but all-on-4s are considerably more expensive.
 That being said, any of these procedures can be provided by our trained and experienced dental professionals in Mexico, typically at 50% or more savings over average U.S. prices.
-When you are talking about tens of thousands of dollars in the U.S. (and up to $120,000 for All-on-4s by some estimates), the savings are significant.
+Again, the savings are significant in Mexico compared to the U.S. (up to $120,000 for all-on-4s by some estimates).

-While Snap-on dentures are a step beyond traditional dentures, and are more affordable than All-on-4s, they do have drawbacks to keep in mind.
-First of all, they do need to be removed nightly just like traditional dentures, and reports from our clients and our Implantologist professionals say that this system is prone to failures.
-It simply isn’t as reliable as a more permanent solution such as All-on-4s.
-There are ongoing expenses for maintenance, and the life of the prosthesis is limited compared to a more permanent solution.
+While snap-on dentures are a step beyond traditional dentures and are more affordable than all-on-4s, they do have drawbacks to keep in mind.
+First of all, they do need to be removed nightly, just like traditional dentures, and reports from our clients and our Implantologist professionals say that this system is prone to failures.
+It simply isn’t as reliable as a more permanent solution such as all-on-4s.
+There are ongoing maintenance expenses, and the prosthesis’s life is limited compared to a more permanent solution.
 They do not absorb all of the shock from contact with food, may require a softer diet, and need realignment from time to time.
-Still, if cost is an issue that precludes a more permanent solution such as All-on-4s, there can be significant advantages of Snap-on dentures compared to traditional dentures.
+Still, if cost is an issue that precludes a more permanent solution such as all-on-4s, snap-on dentures can have significant advantages compared to traditional dentures.

 - Restore the natural look of your teeth